Versailles High School: Athletics

+The athletic program of the Versailles School District is an important part of the opportunities for learning and growth for the children and youth of the community.
+All of us, as coaches and teachers, are confronted with a tremendous challenge and opportunity of guiding every youngster that we encounter on a daily basis.
+Be it in the classroom, field, track, or court, it is our responsibility to assure that each child has benefitted physically, emotionally, intellectually, and morally from those experiences.

 The Versailles Tigers are a member of the competitive Midwest Athletic Conference (MAC).
-The Tigers have been a top contender in numerous varsity sports with state championships in football and volleyball most recently.
+The Tigers have been a top contender in numerous sports with state championships as well.
 Prior to joining the MAC, Versailles was a member of the Southwestern Rivers Conference from 1982-2001.